ilai-deutel/kibi/README.md

 * Syntax highlighting: multi-line strings
 * *Save as* prompt when no file name has been provided
 * Command to duplicate the current row
+* Ability to execute an external command from the editor and paste its output
 * Memory safety, thanks to Rust!
 * Many bug fixes